solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

       account: AccountInfo<Buffer>;
     }>;

+  // Define a constant for the size of the header in each account buffer
+    const HEADER_SIZE = 4; // 4 bytes for length header

   accounts.sort((a, b) => {
     try {
       // Check if buffers are long enough to avoid out-of-bounds access